 Karos Family Fund 2006 Created by Martinsburg Mayor George Karos, this scholarship helps Berkeley County students who intend to become pharmacists.

-Martin Luther King Scholarship Fund 2000 To honor the memory of one of the nation’s great leaders, the Martin Luther King Scholarship Committee established this endowed fund to distribute scholarships to graduating seniors from Jefferson, Berkeley and Morgan counties.
+Martin Luther King Scholarship Fund 2000 To honor the memory of one of the nation’s great leaders, the Martin Luther King Scholarship Committee established this committee-advised scholarship fund to distribute awards to graduating seniors heading off to college from Jefferson, Berkeley, and Morgan counties.

-Susan Knott Memorial Scholarship Fund 2014 Established in memory of long-time Jefferson County teacher Susan Knott, this academic scholarship will be awarded to a Jefferson High School student who is pursuing a degree in History or Political Science at a college or university in West Virginia.
+Susan Knott Memorial Scholarship Fund 2014 Established in memory of long-time Jefferson County teacher Susan Knott, this academic scholarship will be awarded to a Jefferson County high school student who is pursuing a degree in History or Political Science at a college or university in West Virginia.

 Martinsburg 200th Anniversary Scholarship Fund 1996 Berkeley County high-school graduates seeking a four-year degree are eligible for scholarships from this fund, established with surplus funds from the celebration of the 200th anniversary of the founding of Martinsburg.